outcoldsolutions/splunk-app-boilerplate/README.md

 ln -s ../default/data appboilerplate/local/data
 ```

-In that way, every time you make a modification to the dashboard using Splunk Web
+In that way, when you modify the dashboard using Splunk Web
-you will see this change in the default folder.
+the changes are saved to the `default` folder.

 ##### Using HTTP Event Collector from Vagrant

 We use Vagrant a lot to test various environments.
 One cool hack about Vagrant
-that you can access host using IP address `10.0.2.2`, so to access you HTTP
+that you can access the host using IP address `10.0.2.2`, so to access you HTTP
 Event Collector you can use

 ```